Classification: A Resurrection

 See the Complete Concert!

-To celebrate the CD’s release, the cast of A Resurrection performed the rock opera in its own ragtag way in Atlanta.
+To celebrate the CD’s release, the cast of A Resurrection performed the rock opera in a ragtag way at the Variety Playhouse in Atlanta.
 That same year, they took JCS on the road, to SXSW in Austin, Texas, Summer Nights at the Pier in Seattle, Washington, and Camp Hope in San Jose, California, among others.
 The live performances took things to a new level; recalls Amy Ray, “I didn’t feel the full dimension of Jesus until I performed it live.
 I did the best I could in the studio, but I struggled with the fact that I didn’t feel sympathetic toward Jesus in the context of [JCS], where Jesus is almost manic-depressive.”

-The SXSW performance in particular, a benefit for Texans Against Gun Violence which had only two days of rehearsals (neither of which ran smoothly) but went off without a hitch on the night, was simulcast by Austin radio station KLBJ-FM and filmed for posterity.
-It was available on video for a time from Daemon Records, but when Monsterbit Media, the video’s Austin-based distributor, online sponsor of music events and host of many of Austin’s coolest band sites, went bust, the master disappeared along with it.
-Consequently, Daemon Records has since, to date, turned a blind eye to digital transfers of the footage from fans who bought the video, such as the one you see above.
-Enjoy!
+The SXSW performance, in particular, a benefit for Texans Against Gun Violence which had only two days of rehearsals (neither of which ran smoothly) but went off without a hitch on the night, was simulcast by Austin radio station KLBJ-FM and available on video for a time from Daemon Records, but when Monsterbit Media, the video’s Austin-based distributor, online sponsor of music events, and host of many of Austin’s coolest band sites, went bust, the master disappeared along with it.
+Consequently, Daemon has since, to date, turned a blind eye to digital transfers of the footage from fans who bought the video, such as the one you can find in the playlist linked above.

 Historical Notes from a Fan